v0.7.0 — P2P sync, daily-driver-ready

 +

 Three things.
-(1) Sync: Roam loses data on offline conflicts, Logseq Sync is rsync-flavored and overwrites, Obsidian Sync is a paid black box. outl uses a Kleppmann tree-CRDT with five formal guarantees.
+(1) Sync: outl syncs peer-to-peer over iroh — your devices talk straight to each other, end-to-end encrypted, with no third-party server holding or reading your notes.
+Roam round-trips through their cloud and loses data on offline conflicts, Logseq's built-in sync is rsync-flavored and overwrites, Obsidian's built-in sync is a paid cloud tier.
+Under the hood outl uses a Kleppmann tree-CRDT with five formal guarantees.
 (2) File format: Logseq writes UUIDs into your .md files. outl never does — IDs live in a sidecar.
 (3) Stack: outl is open source (MIT) and ships as a native binary; the others are Electron or proprietary.

 Is outl open source and free?